TGorgijoska/sign-up/README.md

 # Sign-up form
-Sign-up Form for The Odin Project
+Simple sign-up form for The Odin Project using HTML and CSS